Here we go. Tax Time 2016!

 Think about what assets and investments your business currently has.
 You may be able to write off or write down the value of stock.
 Does anything need to be sold to offset losses?

 In terms of equipment, run a stocktake.
 What will you need for the coming year?
-Even if you don’t need it until later on, it’s worth pre-ordering and paying for supplies/services in advance in order to deduct them on your next return.
+Even if you don’t need it until later on, it’s worth pre-ordering and paying for supplies/services (such as printing) in advance in order to deduct them on your next return.

 Review your balance sheet and profit/loss statement